meysiolio/Any-or-All/README.md

 **Output Format**

-Print True if all the conditions of the problem statement are satisfied.
-Otherwise, print False.
+Print *True* if all the conditions of the problem statement are satisfied.
+Otherwise, print *False*.

 **Sample Input**
 ```